 How do you know if you’re ready?
 If you put your toe into the dating pool too quickly, or without knowing just what to expect, trust me, you will feel it.
 Here are five signs you might not be ready to date again:

-5 Signs You’re Not Yet Ready to Start Dating After Divorce
+5 Signs You’re Not Ready to Date After Divorce

 1. What feels fun at first quickly becomes overwhelming.